A Crossing of the Texas & New Orleans Railroad and the Southern Pine Lumber Company

 Above: Looking south, the UP tracks are at left proceeding south in the distance through the center of Diboll.
 At right, the former SPLC spur that crossed the T&NO

 Below: Looking north, the utility poles align with the former SPLC track and proceed across the UP tracks.
 The pole at far right is part of this alignment which demonstrates

 the former SPLC right-of-way through the site of Tower 185.
-The interlocker, presumably a cabin, would have been visible from this vantage point in the early 1940s.
+The interlocker lever would have been visible near the diamond from this vantage point in the early 1940s.